-Yun Nam Hair Care Singapore - Review of a trial session
+Yun Nam Hair Care Singapore: Review of a Trial Session

 If you live in Singapore, you would likely have seen the numerous advertisements by Yun Nam Hair Care offering free or low-priced trial sessions to people with hair problems.
-You may even have been tempted to go try their services, but was, like me, extremely worried about the hard sell tactics that usually accompany these offers.
+You may even have been tempted to go try their services, but were, like me, extremely worried about the hard sell tactics that usually accompany these offers.
 It turned out that I was recently asked to accompany a friend to a trial session, and came away with a few observations that you may find useful.

 The Scalp Analysis

 The session began with a questionnaire asking us basic questions about ourselves, our lifestyles and our hair care habits.
 This was followed by a scalp analysis.
-A hand-held scanner was used to capture magnified images of various parts of our scalps.
+A handheld scanner was used to capture magnified images of various parts of our scalps.
 These images were then saved into the computer.
 With the help of the images, the consultant then "analysed" the problem areas in our hair and scalps.

 - According to the consultant, a healthy “pore” (I am using the term very loosely here since the consultant had a very poor command of English) should have three hairs growing out of it.
 She proceeded to point to all the areas of our scalps with less than three hairs per pore.